puppetlabs/puppet-docs/source/pe/3.2/console_config.markdown

 ### Allowing Global Unauthenticated Access

->**Important**: Do not enable global unauthenticated access alongside third-party authenticated services.
+>**Important**: Do not enable global unauthenticated access alongside third-party authentication services.

 To allow anonymous, read-only access to the console, do the following: